-Throughout the school year, parents are included in advisory committees.
-Parents interested in serving on a District committee are welcome to call the School & Community Relations office, 847-888-5000, ext.
+Throughout the school year, parents and families are included in advisory committees.
+Parents and/or family members interested in serving on a District committee are welcome to call the School & Community Relations office, 847-888-5000, ext.
 5003.

-Parent Groups (PTO, Booster Clubs)
+PARENT GROUPS (PTO, BOOSTER CLUBS)